 We recently received this true story that shows how each of us can be vulnerable to a cyber attack, leaving us potentially exposed for the internet to see.
 Of course, this is an extreme case, but we'd guess that there are more personal hack attack victims than we realize who might not know they've been compromised.

 I’m writing this message because people believe, or want to believe, porn doesn’t hurt anybody.
-Porn hurts even the willing participants.
+Porn hurts even willing participants.

 I was not a willing participant.